NIMISH-25/SpeakToBackend/README.md

     ```bash
     npm start
     ```
-2. Access the application at http://localhost:<PORT> (default port is typically 3000).
+2. Access the application at http://localhost:8080.

 ### 4. Create Users
 To create users, refer to the Swagger documentation included in the project files: